danielcrisp/reactive-state-management/README.md

 # Reactive state management with Angular

-> This repo accompanies a tutorial written for Net magazine which explains how
+> This repo accompanies a tutorial written for Web Designer magazine which explains how
 > to use Redux with Angular and RxJS to manage your state reactively.

 In this tutorial I'm going to show you how you can use the power of RxJS to